-Mr. Mallela, age 53, has served as our Chief Financial Officer since January 2022 and serves on our Executive Committee.
+Mr. Mallela, age 54, has served as our Chief Financial Officer since January 2022 and serves on our Executive Committee.
+Since November 2023, Mr. Mallela has been a board member of CPI Card Group, a payment technology company.
 Mr. Mallela previously served as Executive Vice President and Chief Financial Officer, Finance Group, of First Hawaiian, Inc. and First Hawaiian Bank, which he had joined in September 2018.
 He was also a member of the First Hawaiian Bank Senior Management Committee.
 Prior to joining First Hawaiian, Mr. Mallela served as Senior Vice President, Head of Finance and Treasury of First Republic Bank from 2013 to 2018, where he managed the functions of Corporate Treasury, Financial Planning and Analysis, Investment Operations and Monitoring, Cash Management, and Capital and Liquidity Stress Testing.
 He earned a Bachelor of Science degree in Economics from the University of San Francisco and an MBA from UCLA Anderson School of Management.